education.vic.gov.au

 Policy

-This policy sets out requirements for the use of animals in Victorian government schools, as part of the delivery of a variety of animal-assisted wellbeing and engagement programs, including school support animals and animal-assisted therapy.
+This policy sets out requirements for the use of animals in Victorian government schools as part of the delivery of a variety of animal-assisted wellbeing and engagement programs, including school support animals, animal-assisted therapy and animal-assisted activities, to support the wellbeing and engagement of students.

 Summary